swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 The question of [Who is an instructor?](http://librarycarpentry.github.io/about) has been addressed on the old website, with general agreement that instructors should have completed the [Carpentries instructor training program](http://carpentries.github.io/instructor-training/).
 Since we eventually plan to merge with the Carpentries, this makes sense for the long-term sustainability of Library Carpentry.
 However, we do not want to mandate that certification for now as we do not have enough trained instructors.
 Through the IMLS-funded project with the California Digital Libraries, The Carpentries have already committed to running two open instructor trainings for librarians this year.

-Though this was not raised at the meeting, we should consider developing an onboarding process for certified Data and Software Carpentry instructors who would like to teach Library Carpentry.
+Though this was not raised at the meeting, we are now developing an onboarding process for certified Data and Software Carpentry instructors who would like to teach Library Carpentry.
+[Have your say in what we should include](https://github.com/LibraryCarpentry/new-website/issues/6).

 ### Governance